 Seeing the Diagonal Clearly: Telling Vertical from Horizontal in Antitrust Law, 28 U. Tol.
 L. Rev. 151 (1997) (with R. Chet Loftis).

 To God God’s, to Caesar Caesar’s and to Both the Defining of Religion, 26 Creighton L. Rev. 1053 (1993).

 Knight v.
 State ex rel.
 Moore: How Bingo Won the Mississippi Lottery, 61 UMKC L. Rev. 463 (1993).

 The Conversion of Intangible Property: Bursting the Ancient Trover Bottle with New Wine, 1991 BYU L. Rev. 1681.

-The Story of Contract Law: Implementing the Bargain (CALI eLangdell Press, forthcoming).
+The Story of Contract Law: Implementing the Bargain.
+(CALI eLangdell Press, 2017).

-Teacher’s Manual for the Story of Contract Law: Implementing the Bargain (CALI eLangdell Press, forthcoming).
+Teacher’s Manual for the Story of Contract Law: Implementing the Bargain.
+(CALI eLangdell Press, 2017).

 PRESENTATIONS & PROCEEDINGS